meena2203/Second_Git_Project/MR-README.md

 ### Extraction
 * Imported the FoodAccessResearchAtlasData2019.csv file as a Pandas dataframe
-* Confirmed a successful import by displaying the dataframe:
+* Confirmed a successful import by displaying the dataframe
 ![Dataframe](static/img/Data%20Extraction.png)

 ### Transformation